Riasy7/LinkedList-CellPhone-Manager/README.md

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
+If you have any knowledge to add to the read me, please feel free to pull request.

 ## GitHub